Continual Depth-limited Responses for Computing Counter-strategies in Sequential Games: Gadgets and Model Exploitation

-For the following theorems, we denote $\mathcal{S}$ as the set consisting of the trunk and all the subgames explored when computing the response, and $\mathcal{S'}$ is the same but without the last subgame. $S^B$ denotes a border of the subgame (a set of all the states where the value function is used in the subgame).
-We also denote $S^O$ the set of all the states where we leave the trunk not going in the currently resolving subgame (set of the states where value function is used in RNR which are not in $S^B$).
+For the following theorems, we denote $\mathcal{S}$ as the set consisting of the trunk and all the subgames explored when computing the response, and $\mathcal{S'}$ is the same but without the last subgame. $S^B$ denotes a border of the subgame.
+We also denote $S^O$, the set of all the states where we leave the trunk not going in the currently resolving subgame.